ansible/ansible/lib/ansible/modules/cloud/azure/AzureGuidelines.md

 - query all the resources of given type in the resource group
 - query specific resource
 - filter resources by tags

+## Testing

+Following rules shoudl apply to tests:
+- Do not create a separate test, add **azure_xx_facts** tests to **azure_xx** module tests
+- Do not create any additional instances of costly resources just to tests facts - one is sufficient
+- Test all possible parameter combination
+- Check if all return values are present in the structure
+- Test if querying unexisting single instance fails correctly